arzwa/Whale.jl/src/notes.md

 separated in two branches with independent slices, however the total number of slices stays the same, and in the DP matrix we should offset computations for a WGD node by the number of slices until the next speciation below the WGD node.

+TO DO:
+- implement backtracker
+- implement GBM model (univariate and/or bivariate?)